Canada’s Partnership with Indigenous Peoples on Climate

 Supporting Indigenous climate leadership

-First Nations, Inuit, and Métis peoples have been at the forefront of the impacts of climate change.
-Many Indigenous leaders have reinforced the need to take action to reduce pollution, to adapt to the impacts of climate change, and to improve the ways in which the natural environment is respected and protected.
-In doing so, Indigenous leadership and knowledge is critical to achieving the foundational changes required to address climate change.
+First Nations, Inuit, and Métis in Canada are at the forefront of efforts to address climate change and adapt to the impacts of our changing climate.
+Many Indigenous leaders are taking action to reduce greenhouse gas emissions, serve as guardians and stewards of ecosystems, manage water and air pollution, and improve the ways in which the natural environment is respected and protected.
+Indigenous leadership and knowledge are critical to achieving the foundational changes required to address climate change and ensure a healthy environment.

-To help support Indigenous peoples advance their climate priorities and adapt to the changing climate, the Government of Canada is committed to renewed nation-to-nation, Inuit-to-Crown and government-to-government relationships with First Nations, Inuit, and Métis peoples, based on the recognition of rights, respect, cooperation, and partnership.
-The Government of Canada also supports without qualification the United Nations Declaration on the Rights of Indigenous Peoples, including free, prior and informed consent.
-Supporting self-determined climate action is critical to advancing Canada’s reconciliation with Indigenous peoples.
+The Government of Canada is committed to strengthening Nation-to-Nation, Inuit-to-Crown and Government-to-Government relationships with First Nations, Inuit, and the Métis Nation, based on the recognition of rights, respect, cooperation, and partnership.
+The Government of Canada also supports without qualification the United Nations Declaration on the Rights of Indigenous Peoples, including the right to free, prior, and informed consent.
+Recognizing the role of First Nations, Inuit and Métis in leading self-determined climate action in Canada is critical to advancing reconciliation with Indigenous Peoples.

-Canada’s strengthened climate plan, A Healthy Environment and a Healthy Economy, builds on the foundational principles of Indigenous climate leadership, including:
+Canada’s strengthened climate plan, A Healthy Environment and a Healthy Economy (PDF, 5.4 MB), builds on the foundational principles of Indigenous climate leadership, including:

 Climate action funding for Indigenous Peoples

-The Government of Canada announced more than $1.3 billion in climate action funding targeted to Indigenous peoples through Canada’s strengthened climate plan, A Healthy Environment and a Healthy Economy, and additional investments through Budget 2021.
+Since 2020, the Government of Canada has announced more than $2 billion in climate action funding targeted to Indigenous Peoples through Canada’s strengthened climate plan, A Healthy Environment and a Healthy Economy, and additional investments through Budget 2021, Budget 2022, and Budget 2023.
 This includes measures to:

 Distinctions-based senior bilateral tables on clean growth and climate change

 In 2016, the federal government committed to strengthening its collaboration with Indigenous Peoples as partners in climate action.
-Following joint commitments made by the Prime Minister and the National Leaders of the Assembly of First Nations, Inuit Tapiriit Kanatami and the Métis National Council, the federal government established three distinctions-based senior bilateral tables.
+Following joint commitments made by the Prime Minister and the National Leaders of the Assembly of First Nations, Inuit Tapiriit Kanatami and the Métis National Council, the federal government and First Nations, Inuit and Métis partners established three distinctions-based senior bilateral tables under the Permanent Bilateral Mechanisms.
 These tables are based on the recognition of rights, co-operation, and partnership.
-They help foster a collaborative approach to ongoing engagement with Indigenous Peoples, and help support Indigenous climate leadership.
+They help foster a collaborative approach to ongoing engagement with Indigenous Peoples and support Indigenous climate leadership.

-Additional information on the creation of the Senior Bilateral Tables on Clean Growth and Climate Change can be found on the Process Document for Ongoing Engagement on the Pan-Canadian Framework on Clean Growth and Climate Change.
+Additional information on the creation of the Senior Bilateral Tables on Clean Growth and Climate Change is included in the Process Document for Ongoing Engagement on the Pan-Canadian Framework on Clean Growth and Climate Change.

 First Nations-Canada partnership

-The First Nations-Canada Joint Committee on Climate Action (JCCA) was established in fall 2017.
-Since then, Assembly of First Nations representatives from across Canada and federal officials from various departments meet to discuss climate change priorities and collaborate on climate policy.
-The JCCA continues to explore opportunities for First Nations to meaningfully participate in the transition to a clean growth economy as climate leaders.
+The First Nations-Canada Joint Committee on Climate Action (JCCA) was established in fall 2016 and began meeting in 2017.
+Since then, the JCCA has served and continues to serve as a unique forum where First Nations representatives and federal officials come together to discuss climate change priorities and to collaborate on climate policy.

-In August 2021, the JCCA released its third annual report to the Prime Minister and the National Chief of the Assembly of First Nations.
-The JCCA’s annual report documents the positive steps taken towards reconciliation and forging a stronger climate partnership in 2020.
-This report highlights the Joint Committee’s work in 2020 across five key areas:
+In June 2023, the JCCA released its fifth annual report to the Prime Minister and the National Chief of the Assembly of First Nations.
+The JCCA’s annual report documents the positive steps taken towards reconciliation and forging a stronger climate partnership in 2022.
+This report highlights the Joint Committee’s progress in 2022 across the following areas:

 Inuit-Canada partnership

-The Inuit-Canada Table on Clean Growth and Climate Change was created in 2017 to provide a forum for representatives from Inuit Tapiriit Kanatami, Regional Land Claims Organizations and federal officials from various departments to discuss and advance joint climate priorities.
-Since then, the Inuit Tapiriit Kanatami has shifted its focus to the National Inuit Climate Change Strategy (NICCS) that advances Inuit-determined actions to strengthen the sustainability and resilience of Inuit Nunangat in the face of a rapidly changing climate and landscape.
+The Inuit-Canada Table on Clean Growth and Climate Change was created in 2017 to provide a forum for representatives from Inuit Tapiriit Kanatami, Regional Land Claims Organizations, and federal officials from various government departments to discuss and advance joint climate priorities.
+Since then, the federal government’s partnership with Inuit Tapiriit Kanatami and regional representatives has shifted to focus on implementing the National Inuit Climate Change Strategy (NICCS) and advancing Inuit-determined actions to strengthen the sustainability and resilience of Inuit Nunangat in the face of a rapidly changing climate and landscape.

-To support Inuit knowledge and leadership for successful climate action, the Government of Canada provided $1 million in summer 2019 to implement the NICCS.
-This support will help advance Inuit-led activities and initiatives under the following NICCS priority areas:
+To support Inuit knowledge and leadership for successful climate action, the Government of Canada has provided funding to initiate implementation of the NICCS and help advance Inuit-led activities under the following NICCS priority areas:

 Métis-Canada partnership

-Since 2017, the Métis Nation-Canada Joint Table on Clean Growth and Climate Change members have built relationships and shared information on joint policy development, and identified Métis-specific considerations for designing federal programs and delivering funding.
+The Goose Moon Table (previously the Métis Nation - Canada Joint Table on Clean Growth Climate Change) was created in 2017.
+Since then, the Métis National Council, its Governing Members, and federal officials from various government departments have built relationships and shared information on joint policy development and identified Métis-specific considerations for designing federal climate programs and delivering funding.

 Federal departments are working with the Métis Nation to adjust programs and policies under Canada’s climate plan.
-This includes advancing Métis climate change and related health priorities, and shaping community-based climate monitoring initiatives.
-In 2020, the Métis Nation identified the following priorities to advance Métis Nation climate leadership:
+This includes advancing Métis climate change and related health priorities and shaping community-based climate monitoring initiatives.
+The Métis Nation has identified the following priorities to advance Métis Nation climate leadership:

 Related links